WebAssembly/spec/spectec/test-prose/TEST.md

 5. Pop the value val from the stack.
 6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 7. Pop the value (I32.CONST i) from the stack.
-8. Assert: Due to validation, a value is on the top of the stack.
+8. Assert: Due to validation, a value of value type instr is on the top of the stack.
 9. Pop the value instr_u1 from the stack.
 10. If instr_u1 is of the case REF.NULL, then:
   a.
 Trap.